Sunday, February 16, 2025

 After my usual Sunday morning tennis (from 9:00 to 10:30 at Almaden Valley Athletic Club, we decided to drive to San Francisco and explore the city.
 Inna also purchased tickets to the "Dear San Francisco" show at Club Fugazi at 18:00.

 We walked toward my favorite Cracked & Battered eatery on Chestnut Street.
-While we walked on Chestnut Street, we noticed how unusually busy it was.
-Most restaurants and coffee shops were full of people and there we long lines everywhere.
+While we walked on Chestnut Street, we noticed how hectic it was.
+Most restaurants and coffee shops were full of people, and there were long lines everywhere.

 We signed in at Cracked & Battered, but the waiting list was unusually long (over 30 minutes).
 When we go to Cracked & Battered, I usually like to order Fried Chicken and Waffles.